lucymait/Frogger/README.md

 - More & better sounds
 - Making this game mobile friendly.

+## Biggest Challenge & Wins
+- My biggest challenge was the Gameover section as I had to clear interval then display the player's final score and finally allow the player to enter their score to the leaderboard.
+I managed to solve this problem by using local storage to store the players score.

 ## Lessons learned
 - Design mobile first
 - Make sure to create a detailed plan at the start to minimize back and forth and having to reconfigure your code.